Amsterdam, 1621 or later, but before 1650.

 Parchment was preferred over paper because of its waterproof properties on board of a ship and at display.

 The chart shows the sea coasts of Europe from Novaya Zemlya and the Gulf of Sydra in the east, and the Azores and the west coast of Greenland in the west.
 In the north the chart extends to the northern coast of Spitsbergen, and in the south to the Canary Islands.
 The eastern part of the Mediterranean is included in the North African interior.
-Magnificently decorated, there are richly detailed European coats of arms, scale cartouches in the corners, several ships in the waters, a pair of native people in Greenland, and a number of animals portrayed on land, including polar bears and elephants.
+Magnificently decorated, there are richly detailed European coats of arms, scale cartouches in the corners, several ships in the waters, a pair of natives in Greenland, and a number of animals portrayed on land, including polar bears and elephants.

 A second state of the map was published by Pieter Goos, with an updated address "By Pieter Goos Op't Water".
 Goos was active at this address from 1650-1666.
 The present chart must therefore been published in between 1621 and 1650.